 Perhaps most importantly, through proper estate planning, you can help your favorite charities in ways large and small.
 Really, without estate planning, it’s not possible, at your death, to help nonprofits you care about.

-Why not start right now on your own plan for the future with the Estate Plan Questionnaire?
+Why not start right now on your own plan for the future with my free estate plan questionnaire?
 It’s provided to you free, without any obligation.
 I would love to discuss your estate plan with you; reach out at any time by email, firstname.lastname@example.org, or cell phone, 515-371-6077.